-Introduction In October 2011 Qwire’s Committee created the category of ‘Life Membership’ for someone who has contributed in an outstanding way to Qwire but is not an active singing member.
+Introduction In October 2011 Qwire’s Committee created the category of ‘Life Membership’ for someone who has contributed in an outstanding way to Qwire.
 Katie Nemes was Qwire’s inaugural Life Member.

 Chris Ashcroft Chris Ashcroft was Qwire’s first Musical Director from 1993-1996 responding to the advert inviting gay men and lesbians to come along and sing.
 He was a secondary school teacher and father of 4 teenage sons and had only just come out as a gay man.
 It took a lot of courage to stand up in public in those days but Chris led the Qwire members through some wonderful early times before moving onto become the Assistant Conductor of the San Francisco Gay Men’s Chorus and more recently singing with the Sydney Gay and Lesbian Choir.